Switzerland has more than 450 unique kinds of cheese. Does it surprise that the Swiss embrace the stereotype of being cheesemongers?

 What’s so special about Swiss alpine cheese?

-Any cheese labeled “alpine” or Alpkäse must meet an essential requirement: the fresh milk is to be from animals that graze on alpine meadows.
+Any cheese labeled “alpine” or Alpkäse must meet an essential requirement: the fresh milk is from animals grazing on alpine meadows.

 It does not take a lot of imagination to fathom why alpine cheese tastes so delicious.
 Being surrounded by nature, the cows, goats, and sheep have all it takes to produce the best milk.

-Undoubtedly, the spring water, fresh herbs, wildflowers, and crisp air impact the milk’s quality.
+The spring water, fresh herbs, wildflowers, and crisp air undoubtedly impact the milk’s quality.
 It infuses the cheese’s taste and gives each batch a distinct character and flavor profile.

-If you stop at a restaurant during a hike, try ordering a Käseplättli ("cheese plate").
+If you stop at a mountain pub during a hike, order a Käseplättli ("cheese plate").
 Usually, they will serve local cheeses.
 And if the menu is not specific, ask the waiter/waitress for their names.

 What’s the most popular cheese in Switzerland?